Best International Banks in the US 2023

 Before we get started, let’s look at the banks and providers we’ve picked as the top 5 banks for international travel and money management, for expats and digital nomads.
 We’ve looked at a cross section of options which may suit, depending on whether you want to spend easily when you travel, send payments, or even invest in a selection of currencies from the US.

-- Wise Account: best for anyone looking to hold 50+ currencies, spend with a linked debit card in 170+ countries, and receive fee free payments like a local from 30+ countries
+- Wise account: Great for anyone looking to hold 40+ currencies, spend with a linked debit card in 150+ countries, and receive payments like a local from 30+ countries

-- Revolut Account: great for holding 25+ currencies, with a linked card and high levels of fee free ATM withdrawals, plus tools for budgeting, saving and investing
+- Revolut account: Great for holding 25+ currencies, with a linked card and high levels of no-fee ATM withdrawals, plus tools for budgeting, saving and investing

 - HSBC: Global Currency accounts you can manage from your phone, to hold 8 currencies and send payments to your own, and others’ HSBC accounts